Jazz vs. Pistons Prediction & Picks - December 21

 - Computer Predicted Total: 230.8

-- The Jazz have been more successful against the spread than the Pistons this season, tallying an ATS record of 14-14-0, compared to the 9-18-0 mark of the Pistons.
+- The Jazz have put together a 14-14-0 ATS record this season compared to the 9-18-0 mark of the Pistons.

+- Detroit hasn't covered the spread as a 1.5-point favorite or more this season, while Utah covers as an underdog of 1.5 or more 45.8% of the time.

-- Utah and its opponents have exceeded the over/under 57.1% of the time this season (16 out of 28).
-That's less often than Detroit and its opponents have (16 out of 27).
+- Detroit and its opponents have exceeded the total 59.3% of the time this season (16 out of 27).
+That's more often than Utah and its opponents have (16 out of 28).

-- As a moneyline underdog this season, the Pistons are 2-23, while the Jazz are 3-1 as moneyline favorites.
+- The Pistons have a .000 winning percentage as a moneyline favorite (0-2) this season while the Jazz have a .292 winning percentage as a moneyline underdog (7-17).

 Put your picks to the test and bet on the Jazz with BetMGM Sportsbook.